-Primary responsibilities: The operations coordinator is indeed a person who frequently supports the operations management process by organising office activities, providing clerical assistance, enhancing efficiency, and interacting with clients.
+Primary responsibilities: The operations coordinator is indeed a person who frequently supports the operations management process by organizing office activities, providing clerical assistance, enhancing efficiency, and interacting with clients.

-An operations analyser is an analytical expert who maintains pertinent data as an operations team member.
-They might be in charge of streamlining workflows, developing operational procedures, suggesting workforce adjustments, analysing data, and making suggestions based on it.
+An operations analyzer is an analytical expert who maintains pertinent data as an operations team member.
+They might be in charge of streamlining workflows, developing operational procedures, suggesting workforce adjustments, analyzing data, and making suggestions based on it.

-The director of operations is an operating expert who frequently works for larger organisations with a larger operations management department.
+The director of operations is an operating expert who frequently works for larger organizations with a larger operations management department.
 They typically supervise a group of operations personnel.
-They oversee personnel, offer suggestions for corporate staffing plans, plan for the company’s future, streamline workflow, and analyse operational data.
+They oversee personnel, offer suggestions for corporate staffing plans, plan for the company’s future, streamline workflow, and analyze operational data.

-The chief operating officer is a senior operations executive typically found in large organisations with a large operations workforce and various operational challenges.
-They typically oversee business plans, develop performance reports and analyse relevant data, formulate business objectives, and collaborate with other executives to operate the company.
+The chief operating officer is a senior operations executive typically found in large organizations with a large operations workforce and various operational challenges.
+They typically oversee business plans, develop performance reports and analyze relevant data, formulate business objectives, and collaborate with other executives to operate the company.